 “… learners need to be encouraged to undertake re-crafting of their environment to assist them in their cognitive activities, thereby developing and practicing the skill of constructing mediating artifacts that fix patterns of thinking in ‘permanent or semi-permanent forms’ that can be propagated for later use.” p.
 128

 Interaction strategies –> a consequence of using the interface or guided by the teacher

 “The process of embedding interaction strategies into the interface for the learner is intended to alter, rather than to simply reduce, the cognitive load on the learner.
 Instead of being shown an interaction strategy, and expecting the learner to implement the strategy using their own cognitive resources, an embedded strategy emerges as a consequence of using the interface.
 This allows the learner’s cognitive resources to be focused on interacting with and understanding the content.” p.
 129

-“It is theorised that maximum learning effects can be derived from an interaction strategy that requires learners to manipulate content extensively, allows the learner time to manipulate the content, requires the learner to complete some form of task with the content in order to understand it, such as elaboration, categorisation, or summarization, and that alters its form significantly.” p.
+“It is theorized that maximum learning effects can be derived from an interaction strategy that requires learners to manipulate content extensively, allows the learner time to manipulate the content, requires the learner to complete some form of task with the content in order to understand it, such as elaboration, categorization, or summarization, and that alters its form significantly.” p.
 131